slasket/GarblingGates/README.md

 - Openssl 3.x
 - Boost

 This project also takes advantage of the [SSE2](https://en.wikipedia.org/wiki/SSE2) instruction set, and thus all packages has to be compiled for x64.
-Specifically it uses instruction from SSE4.2.
+Specifically it uses instructions from SSE4.2 to set up for the CLMUL instruction.

 ### Windows
 Our setup on Windows is as follows: Clion using the MSVC C++ compiler.